DataCueCo/slate/source/index.html.md

 Your authorization header should look like `Authorization: Basic YWJjMTIzOg==`.

 #### Backend End points (API Key and API Secret):
-If your API key is `abc123`, and API secret is `secret123` then Base64 encode "abc123:secret123".
-The final result will be "Basic YWJjMTIzOnNlY3JldDEyMw==".
+Let's say your API key is `abc123` and your API secret is `secret123`.

-Your authorization header should look like `Authorization: Basic YWJjMTIzOnNlY3JldDEyMw==`.
+- Use an HMAC library for your language of choice to hash your JSON payload using your API secret as the key.
+You should see an output like: `4643978965ffcec6e6d73b36a39ae43ceb15f7ef8131b8307862ebc560e7f988`
+- Set your HTTP library to use Basic Authentication, specify your API key `abc123` as the username and the result of the above hash operation as your password.
+The hash above is just an example and will not work.

+Refer to the code samples above which shows you how to implement this in multiple popular languages.

 ### Content-Type